If you are searching for how to become a PMP certified professional, you have landed at the right place.

 This is a mandatory step to becoming a PMP.
 You have to attend project management training for 35 hours.
-I recommend you read a reference book before taking the training, as it will help you get the most out of it.
+I recommend you read a reference book before taking the training, to get the most out of it.

 Start with the Head First PMP book.
-Read it from cover to cover and try to understand the concepts.
-You can go for the second round if required.
-Then read the PMBOK Guide.
-This is boring and dry, and that is the main reason why I recommend that you read a reference book before reading the PMBOK Guide.
+Read it cover to cover and try to understand the concepts.
+You can go for a second round with the book if you like.
+Then read the PMBOK/Agile Guide.
+It is boring and dry, and that is the main reason why I recommend that you read a reference book beforehand.

-If you start with the PMBOK Guide you will feel bored, your confidence level may go down and you may lose your interest in studying for the PMP exam.
+If you start with the PMBOK/Agile Guide, you may get bored, your confidence level may go down, and you may lose interest in studying for the PMP exam.

 Afterward, you can attend your PMP training.

-Many will advise you to get your 35 contact hours before you start preparing for the exam; I do not suggest you do this.
+Others will advise you to get your 35 contact hours before preparing for the exam; I do not suggest this.

-During the training, you will hear many new terms that may make you scratch your head if you have not read the PMBOK Guide.
-Other professionals that know the PMBOK Guide participate in arguments, ask difficult questions and solve mathematical problems.
+During the training, you will hear many new terms that may make you scratch your head if you have not heard them before.
+Other professionals who know the PMBOK/Agile Guide can participate in arguments, ask difficult questions, and solve mathematical problems.
 You may end up embarrassed, bored, or confused if you have not read.

 I made the same mistake.
-The moment I realized this requirement, I joined a classroom training program without referring to any reference books or the PMBOK Guide.
+I joined a classroom training program without studying any reference books or the PMBOK Guide.
 I suffered a lot.
-During the training, I could not take part in the discussion.
-It was an embarrassing situation for me.
+During the training, I could not take part in the discussion, and it was embarrassing.

-Nobody advised me, and I don’t want you to be in the same situation.
+Nobody advised me; I don’t want you to be in the same situation.

-Therefore, refer to at least one reference book and the PMBOK Guide to get an idea about what you will be taught before you join the training program.
+Refer to at least one reference book and the PMBOK Guide to get an idea of what you will be taught before joining a training program.

-You have many options to earn these 35 contact hours these days.
-You can go for either classroom training or online training programs.
+You have several options to earn your 35 contact hours these days.
+You can go for either in-class or online programs.

 Classroom training programs are costly, have fixed schedules, and are only available in big cities.
-On the other hand, online training programs are cheap, flexible, and are available in all locations.
-Therefore, unless you have a specific reason to join a classroom training program, I would recommend you join a good quality, PMI approved online 35 contact hours training program.
+Online training programs are cheap, flexible, and have no location barrier.
+Therefore, unless you have a specific reason to join a classroom program, I would recommend you join a good quality one online.

 I recommend you take the PM Sprout 35 Contact Hours Training Program.
-I developed this training program with PMSimplify.
-The course is based on the 6th edition of the PMBOK Guide and available at an affordable price.
-This training program is 100% online, PMI approved, and access is for one year.
+I developed this program with PMSimplify.
+The course is based on the latest exam content outline from January 1st, 2021, and is at an affordable price.
+This training program is 100% online, PMI approved and gives you access for one year.

 #3: Apply for the PMP Exam

 This is the most crucial step to becoming a PMP.
 After completing the training, you should schedule the exam.
-You are motivated and this will help you in your exam preparation.
+Keeping up the momentum will help you prepare

-I have seen many aspirants attend the training and delay the application process for a few days, and then they end up losing interest.
+I have seen many aspirants attend the training and delay the application process for a few days.
+They end up losing interest.
 Don’t do that.

 Get a PMI membership before applying for the exam.
-It will reduce exam fees.
-The price of the membership is less than the discount that you will get when applying for the PMP exam.
+It reduces exam fees.
+The membership price is less than the discount you get, saving you money.
 You can also download a digital copy of the PMBOK Guide for free; it is a win-win situation for you.

-Now we come to the PMP exam application process.
-You will never start studying seriously unless you schedule the exam.
+Now we come to the application process.
 Once you schedule the exam, your hidden potential will be unlocked, and you will study more aggressively and passionately.
-I suggest you give yourself at least three months for exam preparation.
+I suggest you give yourself at least three months for preparation.

 You can apply for the PMP exam online or offline.
 Both formats require the same information, but the online method is quick and effortless.
-I recommend you choose the online PMP exam application.
+I recommend you choose it.

 Once you start the online application, you have 90 days to complete it.
 Read: How to Fill Out the PMP Exam Application Form

-As soon as you submit the result two things will happen:
+As soon as you submit the form, two things will happen:

 - You may be selected for an audit